ibi-group/datatools-server/README.md

 ## Docker Image
 The easiest way to get `datatools-server` running is to use the provided `Dockerfile` and `docker-compose.yml`.
 The `docker-compose.yml` includes both database servers that are needed.
 Edit the supplied configurations in the `configurations` directory to ensure the server starts correctly.
 Once this is done running `docker-compose up` will start Datatools and all required database servers.

+## Getting in touch

+We have a Gitter [space](https://matrix.to/#/#transit-data-tools:gitter.im) for the full TRANSIT-Data-Tools project where you can post questions and comments.